-Management Statement Action Mgt Team Time Frame Performance Measures 2.1A Park and Sportsground Availability ilability Council will determine the status of ground closures due to weather by 2pm on weekdays.
-Meather in accordance Sports Council Adopted • Maintain a 'Wet We users 24 hours a day, 7 to information on groun by weather Council will determine the status of ground closures due to weather by 2pm on weekdays. by 2pm on weekdays. conncil Adopted Written Procedures council Adopted Written Procedures council Adopted Written Procedures council Adopted Written Procedures by weather by weather by weather MPL (PAT / PSU) MPL 0 0 0 90% satisfaction as measured by the 'to be implemented' end of season user survey Wet Weather Line 100% accurate at all times 2.1B Notification of Works User groups will be notified of the notified of the notified of the notified of the need to cancel events due to convenience of changes to convenience of changes to convenience or capital works.
-Norks.
-Secondary of the notified of any proposed works which may and time of work, unless of impact on them.
-User groups will be notified of the entiest possible need to cancel events due to major maintenance or capital park availability due to major maintenance or works. expital works. espital works. eSidences / businesses / park users 48 hours notice in writing of any proposed work users will be notified of any and time of work, unless otherwise directed.
+Management Statement Action Mgt Team Time Frame Performance Measures 2.1A Park and Sportsground Availability lability Council will determine the status of ground closures due to weather of ground closures due to weather possible convenience sportsground and park a weather in accordance Sports Council Adopted • Maintain a 'Wet We users 24 hours a day, 7 to information on ground by weather Council will determine the status of ground closures due to weather possible convenience of changes to sportsground and park availability due to wet PSU) weather in accordance with Hornsby Shire Sports Council Adopted Written Procedures • Maintain a 'Wet Weather Line' to allow users 24 hours a day, 7 days a week access to information on ground availability affected by weather MPL (PAT / PSU) MPL 0 0 0 90% satisfaction as measured by the 'to be implemented' end of season user survey Wet Weather Line 100% accurate at all times 2.1B Notification of Works User groups will be notified of the need to cancel events due to convenience of changes major maintenance or capital park availability due to maintenance or capital works. • Give residents / businesses / park hours notice in writing of users will be notified of any that will affect them define proposed works which may and time of work, unless of the notice in them. the earliest possible to sportsground and lajor maintenance or esses/ park users 48 f any proposed work lailing location, date otherwise directed.
 MPL (PAT / PSU) 0 Major user groups are always notified of major maintenance or works that will impact upon the use of the park or oval.
 Residents / businesses are notified in accordance with the Service Level Agreement.

-2.2 PROTECTING THE NATURAL ENVIRONMENT

-Management Statement Action Mgt Team Time Frame Performance Measures 2.2A Use of Pesticides The use of pesticides in parks and sportsgrounds will be kept to a minimum to comply with the relevant codes of practice and legislation to minimise any health effects and / or impacts on the environment.
-Broad leaf, grass weeds and grass like weeds are effectively kept under control and / or eliminated.
-Use of pesticides will comply with the relevant codes of practice Use minimum toxicity sprays for treating weeds in parks and sportsgrounds and spray when desirable grasses are dormant.
-Staff utilising herbicides are to be suitably qualified and / or trained.
-Utilise quality integrated turf management practices on sportsgrounds to develop vigorous dense turf to minimise weed infestation and turf pests and diseases.
-Weed control to be implemented as funding allows.
-Selection of low toxicity linemarking products MPL (PSU) PSU) 0 0 0 0 0 Pesticide use is minimised and complies with the relevant codes of practice.
-Programme for treating weeds is improved through application timing and methods.
-Appropriate grass species are selected.
-Appropriate grass species are suitably qualified and / or trained.
-Integrated turf management practices are implemented on sportsgrounds.
-Linemarking materials do not damage turf Management Statement Action Mgt Time Performance Measures 2.2B Use of Fertilisers Team Frame Fertilisers are applied to maintain a safe , wear resistant playing surface Sportsgrounds and gardens are fertilised with appropriate fertiliser at best possible application times.
-Annual soil analysis tests are carried out for selected turfed sportsgrounds.
-Fertilising program is implemented each year for each turfed sportsground.
-Plant species are chosen for low fertiliser requirement where appropriate MPL (PAT / PSU) 0 Sportsgrounds and gardens are fertilised in an environmentally sustainable manner
+Management Statement Action Mgt Team Time Frame Performance Measures 2.2A Use of Pesticides The use of pesticides in parks • Use of pesticides will I comply with the 0 Pesticide use is minimised and complies with the and sportsgrounds will be kept to relevant codes of practice a minimum to comply with the • Use minimum toxicity relevant codes of practice Use minimum toxicity sprays for treating (PAI) PSU) 0 relevant codes of practice. • Programme for treating weeds is improved through relevant codes of practice and relevant codes of practice and weeds in parks and sportsgrounds and spray application timing and methods. legislation to minimise any health legislation to minimise any health when desirable grasses are dormant.
+Appropriate grass species are selected. effects and / or impacts on the Selection of appropriate grass species တ Staff utilising herbicides are suitably qualified and / environment.
+Staff utilising herbicides are to be suitably 0 or trained. - qualified and / or trained.
+(Integrated turf management practices are Broad leat, grass weeds and Utilise quality integrated turf management) implemented on sportsgrounds. grass like weeds are effectively practices on sportsgrounds to develop Linemarking materials do not damage turf Kept under control and / or vigorous dense turf to minimise weed eliminated. infestation and turf pests and diseases. ( Weed control to be implemented as funding) allows.
+Selection of low toxicity linemarking products

-0

-$\boldsymbol{\omega}$

--

-ш

-O

-2

-~

-• •
+Management Statement Action Mgt Team Time Frame Performance Measures 2.2B Use of Fertilisers Fertilisers are applied to maintain a safe, wear resistant playing surface Fertilisers are applied to maintain a Sportsgrounds and gardens are fertilised MPL a safe, wear resistant playing with appropriate fertiliser at best possible (PAT application times. • Annual soil analysis tests are carried out for selected turfed sportsgrounds. • Fertilising program is implemented each year for each turfed sportsground. • Plant species are chosen for low fertiliser requirement where appropriate MPL (PAT / PSU) 0 Sportsgrounds and gardens are fertilised in an environmentally sustainable manner